BnetButter/hwk-mirror/README.md

     - Determines system time

-        Since Raspberry Pi's do not have an onboard battery, cutting power to RPI for extended periods of will change system time.
+        Since Raspberry Pi's do not have an onboard battery, cutting power to RPI for extended periods of time will change system time.
 A GUI interface is provided for the user to change system time if necessary.

 2. POS